The Birthplace Project

 Once the Project is complete the David Livingstone Trust, through the Birthplace Project will deliver the following:

-- The Centre will be a location for research and the delivery of learning and public programmes to support community regeneration and international development
+- The Birthplace will be a location for research and the delivery of learning and public programmes to support community regeneration and international development

 - Our Collection which will be exhibited will be restored and we will manage the restoration of the rest of our Collection